Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 Omega-3 fatty acids may maintain normal BDNF levels after brain injury

-Omega-3 fatty acids are a type of polyunsaturated fatty acid that are required for normal development and maintenance of many tissues.
-There are three different types of omega-3s that are important to human health: alpha-linolenic acid, or ALA, eicosapentaenoic acid, or EPA, and docosahexaenoic acid, or DHA.
-ALA is found in plant oils, including those present in walnuts and flaxseeds.
-EPA and DHA are both found in fish, fish oils, and other marine animal oils.
-ALA cannot be synthesized metabolically and must be obtained directly through diet.
-ALA can be converted into EPA or DHA, but this conversion process is very inefficient in humans.[75]
-A randomized, double blind placebo controlled study of patients admitted to an intensive care unit found a significant association between fish oil supplementation and serum levels of pro-BDNF.
-The authors of the study assigned 110 seriously injured patients between the ages of 18 and 82 years to receive either 2,100 milligrams of fish oil or a placebo daily.
-The participants' serum BDNF levels increased in both the fish oil supplementation and placebo groups over a period of 12 weeks and changes in serum BDNF levels were virtually identical in the two groups.
-However, increases in pro-BDNF were nearly five times greater in the group that received fish oil than the placebo group.[76]
+A randomized, double-blind, placebo-controlled study of patients admitted to an intensive care unit found a significant association between fish oil supplementation and serum levels of pro-BDNF.
+The study's authors assigned 110 seriously injured patients between 18 and 82 years to receive either 2,100 milligrams of fish oil or a placebo daily.
+The participants' serum BDNF levels increased in both the fish oil supplementation and placebo groups over 12 weeks, and changes in serum BDNF levels were virtually identical in the two groups.
+However, increases in pro-BDNF were nearly five times greater in the group that received fish oil than in the placebo group.[76]

 Lion's mane (Hericium erinaceus) restores BDNF in stressed animals